Campus Buildings & Grounds

 - 1991 Campus Child Care Center opens

-Burlington Textiles Library Moved
+Burlington Textile Library Moved

-In conjunction with the move of the College of Textiles, the Burlington Textiles Library moved to Centennial Campus, making it the first library unit on the new campus.
+In conjunction with the move of the College of Textiles, the Burlington Textile Library moved to Centennial Campus, making it the first library unit on the new campus.
 It remained in the College of Textiles complex until December 2012, when the collections were moved into the Hunt Library.

 Centennial Campus Corporate Partner